hakavlad/tird/docs/SPECIFICATION.md

 ## Input keying material

-`tird` can use passhrases and contents of keyfiles to derive one-time keys.
+`tird` can use passphrases and contents of keyfiles to derive one-time keys.

 ### Keyfiles